slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I can’t understand why people are frightened of new ideas.
 I’m frightened of the old ones."
 -- John Cage*

-> *"When we are tired, we are attacked by ideas we conquered long ago."
--- Friedrich Nietzsche*

 > *"If I’d followed all the rules I’d never have gotten anywhere."
 -- Marylin Monroe*

-> *"Normality is a paved road: It’s comfortable to walk, but no flowers grow on it."
--- Vincent Van Gogh*

 > *"A ship is safe in the harbor but that’s not what ships are for."
 -- John A. Shedd*